STORM-IRIT/Radium-Engine/doc/developer/plugin.md

     install the plugins in the Radium Bundle.
 Note that this requires write access to the Radium Bundle.

-Once you have choosen the adequate use case, you can configure the plugin using cmake.
+Once you have chosen the adequate use case, you can configure the plugin using cmake.

 As we disable "in source" build in the CMakeLists.txt example above, we need to create a build directory: